MathuxNY-73/hackerrank-problems/README.md

 - [X] Find a first working solution on the sample output
 - [X] Submit solution.
 Got a timeout on bigger testcases.
 - [ ] Optimize solution and get correct answer.
 Challenge solved.

+### Max-Min
+The solution I tried in order to solve this problem is contained in the minMax directory.
+The goal was to find the smallest difference between the minimum and the maximum of a subset of integer of size k which were taken from a larger set of integer of siwe N. [Problem link](https://www.hackerrank.com/challenges/angry-children)
+As of August 12<sup>th</sup>, 2017:
+- [X] Find a first working solution on the sample output
+- [X] Submit solution.
+Got wrong answer on some test cases.
+- [X] Problem was that the INF constant was not sufficiently high compared to the constraint of the problem.
+Challenge solved.